browserengineering/book/book/security.md

 Thanks to `Content-Security-Policy`, web servers can now secure themselves against cross-site scripting attacks.
 But that doesn't leave attackers totally out of luck.
-While they can no longer convince web servers to do the wrong things, perhaps they can convince misdirect our own web browser.
+While they can no longer convince web servers to do the wrong things, perhaps they can misdirect our own web browser.
 One popular exploit of this type is called *cross-site request forgery*, often shortened to CSRF.

 In cross-site request forgery, the attack does not involve the user going to our guest book site at all.
 Instead, the user begins on our